Raincatchers

 "Raincatchers" is a song by English singer-songwriter Birdy.
 It was released on 18 August 2023 as the lead single from her fifth studio album, Portraits (2023).
-"Raincatchers" marks Birdy's first release since her December cover of "Walking in the Air" and serves as the lead single from her upcoming album, accompanied by a music video directed by Max McLachlan.
+"Raincatchers" marks Birdy's first release since her December cover of "Walking in the Air".
+The music video was directed by Max McLachlan.

 Composition

 "Raincatchers" opens with an orchestral motif and incorporates elements of '80s-inspired alt-pop, featuring prominent drums and expressive vocals, with lyrics reflecting themes of nostalgia and escape.
 Clash described the track as timeless and enigmatic, drawing comparisons to Kate Bush and highlighting Birdy's vivid vocal delivery.